effektif/user-docs/docs/tasks.rst

   such as tasks that are overdue.
 - *Completed* filter - shows tasks that are complete, which are normally hidden.
+- *Assignee filter* - shows tasks that are assigned to a specific person, or tasks that have a specific candidate.

 Creating case tasks